-All preferences expressed will be considered equally.
+The published admission number for each infant and primary school is set out in the entry for that school.
+All preferences expressed for each school will be considered equally.
 If the number of children requiring admission does not exceed the school's published admission number, all the children will be offered admission.
 If the number of children requiring admission exceeds the published admission number, then the Local Authority will consider all preferences equally against the oversubscription criteria shown below.